hcientist/OnlinePythonTutor/unsupported-features.md

   - to cut down execution times, [set Python breakpoints](https://youtu.be/80ztTXP90Vs?t=42) using `#break` comments
 - random number generators and user input (via input() or raw_input()) [sometimes don't work well together](https://github.com/pgbovine/OnlinePythonTutor/issues/110)
 - no 3rd-party library/module support: use the experimental "Python 3.6 with <a href="https://docs.anaconda.com/anaconda/">Anaconda</a>" mode if you want to import many more modules from the Anaconda distribution
+- raw_input/input might not work in iframe embeds

 ### C and C++